mikakallberg/cozycorner/README.md

 ## Demographics
 - The intended user for this API is someone who wants to build a Front-End application consistent with the below stated User Goals.
-- The social media app is intented for a demographic that is interested in sharing their photographs and connect with each other online or off-keyboard.
+- The Cozy Corner is intented for a demographic that likes social media, but want a warmer and calmer space to interact with other people, more personable.
 #
 ## User Feautures
 ### Navigation & Authentication